 Yes.
 It is quicker to pan fry the bacon and then wrap the dates.
 The only problem with doing it this way is that you have to wrap the dates while the bacon is still hot.
 Once the bacon cools it is likely going to be too rigid to wrap around the dates.

 To do this, cook the bacon in a pan as you normally would.
 Remove once it is at your desired doneness.
 Place the bacon on some paper towels to absorb any excess grease and allow to cool slightly.
 Once the bacon has cooled enough to touch, begin wrapping the dates with it and securing with the toothpicks.

 Other Appetizer Recipes

 - Wire rack

 - Begin by preheating the oven to 425 degrees.

-- Start removing the pits and stem (if present) from the dates.
+- Remove the pits and stem (if present) from the dates.